Grant Cycle Opens: July 2017

 - Organization and thoroughness of the proposal itself.

-Outputs are the products or activities that your organization or project “produces.”
+The products or activities that your organization or project “produces.”
 For example: number of sessions held, number of participants, number of direct support grants and average amount.

-Outcomes are the results of outputs, the impact of the ways in which a program’s activities led to the larger social change sought by your organization, the benefits or changes for individuals or populations during or after participating in program activities.
+The results of outputs, the impact of the ways in which a program’s activities led to the larger social change sought by your organization, the benefits or changes for individuals or populations during or after participating in program activities.

 Access to Services